mparno/fenics-web/source/featured/2011/pdesys.rst

 We will now show a slightly more complicating example of how two ``PDESystem`` objects can be created and solved through the use of a ``Problem`` object.
-The physical problems regards the low Reynolds number flow past a hot dolfin, where temperature is modelled as a passive scalar with a nonlinear diffusion coefficient.
+The physical problem regards the low Reynolds number flow past a hot two-dimensional dolphin (where of course the simplification to 2D eliminates any physical resemblance to an actual flow past an actual dolphin).
+Temperature (:math:`c`) is modeled as a passive scalar with a nonlinear diffusion coefficient.
 The complete PDE system reads as follows in an appropriately scaled form,

 .. math::